marco-cheung/runner-tag-streamlit/README.md

 # Welcome to Runner Tag App👋

-**A open, freely accessible runner image search platform using racing bib number (RBN).**
+**A open, freely accessible runner image search platform using racing bib number.**

 Webapp link: [Runner Tag Platform](https://runner-tag.streamlit.app/)

 <img src="https://github.com/marco-cheung/runner-tag-streamlit/blob/main/.streamlit/index_page.png" alt="Streamlit app" style="margin-top:40px"></img>

 ## Intro
-This [Streamlit app](https://runner-tag.streamlit.app/) serves as an open and accessible platform for runners to find and view their images using RBN search.
+This [Streamlit app](https://runner-tag.streamlit.app/) serves as an open and accessible platform for runners to find and view their images using bib number search.

 Every running race may have hundreds of photos taken by photographers.
 As a marathon runner, I always dream about building a web application that allows runners to find photos where they appear.
 Using this app built with Steamlit, an open-source Python framework for creating web applications, it makes me possible to achieve this goal!